Gas is normally present in the digestive system and may be expelled through the mouth (belching) or through the anus (flatus).

 Doctors reassure people who have chronic bloating or flatus that their condition is not caused by another disorder and that these gas-related symptoms are not harmful to their health.

 People who pass flatus excessively should avoid foods that are likely to cause flatus.
 Typically, people should eliminate one food or group of foods at a time.
-Thus, people can start by eliminating foods containing hard-to-digest carbohydrates (such as beans and cabbage), then milk and dairy products, then fresh fruits, and then certain vegetables and other foods.
+Thus, people can start by avoiding any known trigger foods and eliminating foods containing FODMAPs and/or they can eliminate foods such as beans and cabbage, then milk and dairy products,then fresh fruits, and then certain vegetables and other foods.
+Sorbitol and fructose should be consumed only in limited amounts.
 Roughage (such as bran and psyllium seeds) may be added to the diet to try to increase movement through the large intestine.
 However, additional roughage may make symptoms worse for some people.

 Drugs do not provide much relief.
 Some doctors try anticholinergic drugs (such as bethanechol) and simethicone, which is present in some antacids and is also available by itself.
 However, there is little scientific evidence that these are of benefit.

-Some people with indigestion (dyspepsia) and upper abdominal fullness after a meal may be helped by antacids, a low dose of antidepressants (such as nortriptyline), or both to reduce a hypersensitive intestine.
+Some people with indigestion Treatment Indigestion is pain or discomfort in the upper abdomen.
+People may also describe the sensation as gassiness, a sense of fullness, or gnawing or burning.
+The sense of fullness may occur after... read more (dyspepsia) and upper abdominal fullness after a meal may be helped by antacids, a low dose of antidepressants (such as nortriptyline), or both to reduce a hypersensitive intestine.